 Kyokushin Versus Muay Thai

 Oyama also led a group of 5 top Kyokushin fighters who traveled to Thailand to challenge the Thai fighters on their turf and under their rules.
-He wo his own fight and so did all but one of the other Kyokushin fighters.
+He won his own fight as did all but one of the other Kyokushin fighters.
 However, future attempts at challenging the Thais on their own turf were much less successful, with the majority of the bouts won by the Thais.

 Oyama was so impressed by the Thai fighters that he added all of the Thai kicks to Kyokushin’s arsenal, and even modified the basic roundhouse kick to incorporate elements of the Thai roundhouse.

 Oyama, like Bruce Lee and Yip Man, never appointed a successor, and after he died Kyokushin splintered into a number of organizations.
-Some of these decided to allow punches to the head, with some kind of gloves worn because Kyokushin fighters had often proven to bevulnerable to punches to the face.
+Some of these decided to allow punches to the head, with gloves worn because Kyokushin fighters had often proven to be vulnerable to punches to the face.

 Kyokushin tournaments have featured many exciting knock outs from kicks and several Kyokushin fighters have gone on to become champions in kick boxing competitions, most prominently Andy Hug, Sam Grecco, and Francisco Filho.
 It should be noted, however, that the Kyokushin fighters who entered these full contact kickboxing competitions used boxing punches, and not karate punches.